-1. The collective industrial rights of strike and lock-out shall be guaranteed; the details and exercise thereof shall be regulated by a Union law.
+1. Workers' freedom of association, free collective bargaining and the collective industrial rights of strike and lock out shall be guaranteed; the details and exercise thereof shall be regulated by a Union law.

 DEMOCRATIC RIGHTS

 1. Every citizen shall have the right to vote and stand for election and enjoy access to public office in the State of the Union of residence.
 The details shall be regulated in a Union law.